kbegiedza/kbegiedza/README.md

 # Hi! 👋
-I'm Krzysztof, a passionate software engineer and .NET enthusiast interested in artificial intelligence and game development.
+I'm Krzysztof, a passionate software engineer and .NET enthusiast with background in artificial intelligence and game development. \

-My main goal is to supply people with tools to improve their lives.
+My main goal is to supply people with tools to improve their lives. \
+Made few XR (AR/VR) apps and shipped AI-based solutions before it was cool 😎.

+# Now
+Currently on mission exploring backend and cloud development, experimenting with frontend and messing around with software architecture.

 # Latest posts
 <!-- LATEST_BLOG_POSTS:START -->